April 22, 2024

 Humid Air getting in:

 Living in a humid spot?
-Sneaky gaps in your room could be letting in hot muggy outside air, causing condensation.
+Sneaky gaps in your room could be letting in hot humid outside air, causing condensation.
 Keep doors and windows shut, and/or seal 'em up as best you can.

 Restricted Airflow:

-Blocked ducts, gunky filters, or frosty coils can cramp airflow, leading to sweating.
-If you suspect any of these causes it might be time to call in a technician to get things flowing smoothly again!
+Blocked ducts, filters, or frosty coils can cramp airflow, leading to sweating.
+A good first step is to check that the A/C's filter is clean.
+If it's not the filter, it might be time to call in a technician to get things flowing smoothly again!

 Insulation: